 Joanne is a Partner in the Family Department, specialising in divorce and financial matters.

-She was a recognised in the Legal 500 as a rising star and was said to be “going places”.
+She is recognised in the Legal 500 as a next generation lawyer, described as a rising star and is said to be “going places”.
 Peers say she is a “very approachable and sensible opponent”.
 She regularly provides commentary on family law issues and has been interviewed on Talk Radio and Sky News.

-Joanne also deals with both domestic and international children disputes such as Child Arrangements, which requires a great deal of sensitivity.
-Joanne also has a reputation for her success in representing both parents wishing to move and parents wanting to remain in international relocation cases.
+In addition to divorce, Joanne also deals with both domestic and international children disputes such as Child Arrangements.
+She has a reputation for her success in relocation cases representing parents wishing to move abroad with their children and parents wanting to remain.
+She successfully represented clients in a case involving a change of residence and a move to France as well as defending a change of residence and move to Singapore.

-She is a strong advocate of alternative dispute resolution in the right circumstances and effectively pursues settlements through other avenues such as a mediation and round table meetings before commencing litigation.
-This is reflected in Joanne’s membership of Resolution and she is presently working towards specialist accreditation.
+Joanne is a strong advocate of alternative dispute resolution in the right circumstances and effectively pursues settlements through other avenues such as a mediation and round table meetings before commencing litigation.

 Owens v Owens: when unreasonable behaviour is not unreasonable behaviour published by Family Law.